violetahoza/Energy-Management-System/README.md

 ```

 This command will:
-- Build Docker images for all services
+- Build Docker images for all microservices
-- Start MySQL databases with health checks
+- Start 4 MySQL databases with health checks
+- Start 2 RabbitMQ brokers (synchronization and data collection)
-- Start the backend microservices
+- Launch all backend microservices
-- Start the frontend application
+- Start the React frontend
-- Configure Traefik reverse proxy
+- Configure Traefik reverse proxy with routing rules

 4. **Wait for all services to be healthy**